Diljit Dosanjh: 2016–2019: Mainstream expansion

+2020–present: Global crossover

 In 2020, he appeared in social satire Suraj Pe Mangal Bhari alongside Manoj Bajpayee and Fatima Sana Shaikh.
 The film was released theatrically on 13 November 2020.
-In the same year, Dosanjh sang a spiritual song - "Paigambar".
+In the same year, Dosanjh sang a spiritual song, "Paigambar".
+Later in the year, Dosanjh entered the Social 50 chart by Billboard, following the release of his 11th album G.O.A.T..
+The album later rose to the top of Billboards Top Triller Global chart.